rxue/learning-dirary/books/database/DatabaseSystemConcepts7ed/README.md

 Turn off *automatic commit* : `set autocommit off`

+## 4.5 SQL Data Types and Schemas
+### 4.5.6 Generating Unique Key Values
+* each call to get the next value increments the *sequence counter*
+* Using sequences, we can generate identifiers that are unique across multiple relations

+=> core purose of sequence: generate unique identifier on either one or multiple table(s)

 # Chapter 17: Transactions
 ## 17.8 Transaction Isolation Levels
 *Isolation levels* specified by SQL standard: